SQL Server Pricing and Licensing Guide 2026: Editions, Models, and How to Choose

 Most organizations do not need Enterprise Edition.
 Many accidentally overpay for it.
 Understanding the structure before purchasing is the single most effective way to control SQL Server costs.

-Free, entry-level edition for small applications and learning.
-Now supports up to 50GB per database (up from 10GB in 2022).
-Capped at one CPU core.
+Entry-level edition for small applications and learning.
+Now supports up to 50GB per database (up from 10GB in SQL Server 2022).
+Capped at one CPU core and 1GB RAM.
+Express with Advanced Services is discontinued in 2025; all its features are now included in the base Express edition.

-Free for development and testing only — never production.
-Now available in two flavors: Standard Developer (mirrors Standard limits) and Enterprise Developer (full features).
-Cannot be used in production environments.
+Free for development and testing only.
+Never production.
+SQL Server 2025 introduces two flavors: Standard Developer (mirrors Standard Edition limits) and Enterprise Developer (full Enterprise features).
+Choose Standard Developer when developing against a Standard production environment so test behavior accurately reflects production limits.

-Full Enterprise features for 180-day trial.
+Full Enterprise features for a 180-day trial.
 Ideal for testing advanced functionality before purchasing.
-Transitions to a paid edition after the evaluation period.
+Transitions to a paid edition after the evaluation period expires.

 Production-ready for most workloads.
-In 2025: now supports up to 32 cores (up from 24) and 256GB RAM (up from 128GB).
-Also gains Resource Governor and Power BI Report Server — previously Enterprise-only.
+In SQL Server 2025: now supports up to 32 cores (up from 24) and 256GB RAM (up from 128GB).
+Also gains Resource Governor and Power BI Report Server, both previously Enterprise-only.
+Available with Per Core or Server + CAL licensing.

-Mission-critical systems requiring Always On, advanced analytics, unlimited virtualization, and the highest availability.
+Mission-critical systems requiring Always On Availability Groups, advanced analytics, unlimited virtualization (with Software Assurance), and maximum scalability.
 Required for workloads exceeding Standard Edition limits.
+Per Core licensing only.
+Server + CAL is not available for Enterprise.

 No longer available in SQL Server 2025.
 SQL Server 2022 Web Edition remains supported until January 2033.
-New deployments should migrate to Standard Edition or Azure SQL.
+New deployments should migrate to Standard Edition for on-premises or Azure SQL for cloud.
+There is no direct like-for-like replacement at the same price point.

-SQL Server 2025 (released November 2025) introduced no pricing or licensing model changes, but delivered significant edition updates that directly impact cost decisions:
+SQL Server 2025 introduced no pricing or licensing model changes, but delivered significant edition updates that directly impact cost decisions:

 | Change | SQL Server 2022 | SQL Server 2025 |